 The friend got a call on her landline asking for her insurance needs.
 Her mother gave her mobile number to the insurance agent and asked her to coordinate with him.
 She was so occupied at work that she bought whatever insurance he sold to her convincing her that the investment would double in 7 years and the insurance will also give her tax benefits.

 When any salaried individual hears - 'Tax benefit', they jump into that investment without really thinking if this is going to give any actual tax benefit.

 We have in detail discussed in our Article – Why you must buy a term Insurance and mutual funds av/s a general endowment plan.
-The article explains with examples how a commonly bought insurance from any insurance companies does not give a return of more than 6%.
+The article explains with examples how commonly bought insurance from any insurance company does not give a return of more than 6%.
 Whereas a mutual fund gives you a return of 9-15%.

 I went with my friend to surrender the policy at the HDFC Insurance office and was surprised to see that around 10 people were waiting to surrender their insurance policy on a Friday afternoon.

 The Insurance agents get a commission ranging from 40% to 70% on the premium amount paid towards insurance making insurance the most marketed financial product in the world.

 This commission is just not for the first-year premium.
 In some cases, they get it for the first 3 years 40% and the balance 3 years 20%.

 The high commission makes insurance a very lucrative product to sell.

 The case of misselling has worsened since people have started getting spurious calls in the name of regulatory organizations and government or quasi-government authorities.
 Recently some gangs have been exposed to a new scam in the Insurance Sector “Fake calls from IRDA”.

 This scam is to trap the existing policyholders who are not satisfied with their existing plan and are not getting desired returns, bonuses, or claims.